-A health practitioner might order this test prior to prescribing clopidogrel for you or during the initial treatment phase and sometimes when you are taking clopidogrel and are not responding as expected.
+A healthcare practitioner might order this test prior to prescribing clopidogrel for you or during the initial treatment phase and sometimes when you are taking clopidogrel and are not responding as expected.

-This test helps determine if a person may be less responsive to the drug clopidogrel because of his or her genetic makeup.
+This test helps determine if you may be less responsive to the drug clopidogrel because of your genetic makeup.
 This test detects genetic variation in the gene CYP2C19.
-A health practitioner may sometimes order this test to determine whether clopidogrel will be effective for the person tested or if another drug for treatment may be required.
+A healthcare practitioner may sometimes order this test to determine whether clopidogrel will be effective for you or if another drug for treatment may be required.

 Clopidogrel is a drug that is part of a group of medications called antiplatelet drugs and is used to prevent strokes and heart attacks in people who are at increased risk for these serious cardiovascular events.
 The drug works by helping to prevent harmful blood clots from forming by preventing platelets from clumping together (aggregating).

 Normally, when an injury occurs to blood vessels, platelets in the blood stick to the site of injury and clump together to start the formation of a blood clot and help stop the bleeding.
 In people at increased risk for heart attack or stroke, this process can occur inappropriately, so they may be treated with drugs that prevent platelet aggregation.